kenaycock/Six-Bar-Walking-Mechanism/README.md

 A diagram of the linkage was included in the paper, but the links were not drawn to scale.
 We optimized the linkage lengths in Mathematica using a brute-force approach.

-Although our prototype was relatively crude, our YouTube videos on the project have reached over 30,000 views (collectively), and I recieve e-mails regularly requesting more details on the project.
-I hope that uploading the files here will inspire others to create higher-quality physical prototypes of this interesting mechanism! (freeing up my inbox may also be a motivation :) )
+Although our prototype was relatively crude, our YouTube videos on the project have reached over 30,000 views (collectively), and I recieve e-mails regularly requesting more details.
+I hope that uploading the files here will inspire others to create higher-quality physical prototypes of this interesting mechanism! (and free up my inbox at the same time :) )

 RESOURCES
 ---------